 Contaminated Soil Mixing Method

-contaminated soil mixing method
+This ensures accurate reagent application during the contaminated soil mixing method process.

 To apply Blastox 215 using a grid system, the predetermined amount for each grid is spread evenly across the surface.
 This can be done with a lime spreader or regular construction equipment, such as a skid loader or backhoe.
 If the contamination is in the top 6” to 10”, a disc or tiller can be used.
 For deeper areas, most contractors use a backhoe to mix in the reagent.
 The soil should be turned over, or mixed, with a backhoe or loader at least 5 or 6 times to achieve a proper contaminated soil mixing method.
 Water may need to be added if the soil or waste is dry.